-After the assessment and resuscitation of these patients was performed, a planning to do hemiarthroplasty with Moore type began within 2-5 days after admission.
-Every cases received 1.5 grams of cefuroxime, followed by 750 mg. at 8 and 16 hours later (for a total of one day of antibiotic treatment) as recommended by Mauerhan and Nelson.6
+After the assessment and resuscitation of these patients was performed, a planning to do hemiarthroplasty with Moore type within 2-5 days after admission.
+Every cases received cefazolin 1 gram for prophylaxis, followed by 1 gram every 6 hours for 3 days after operation.